Today I am sharing and proving the link between eating disorders and gut health.

-There is a high prevalence of co-morbidity between psychiatric and gastrointestinal symptoms, e.g., 40–60% of patients with functional gastrointestinal disorders experience psychiatric symptoms and up to 50% of psychiatric patients are diagnosed with irritable bowel syndrome, which clearly suggests broader implications of this axis on gastrointestinal and brain functions.
+There is a high prevalence of co-morbidity between psychiatric and gastrointestinal symptoms, e.g., 40–60% of patients with functional gastrointestinal disorders experience psychiatric symptoms and up to 50% of psychiatric patients are diagnosed with irritable bowel syndrome where they end up needing treatment options for eating disorders.

 Recent advances in our knowledge of the gut microbiota have shed new light on the interactions between the brain and the gastrointestinal tract, with microbiota now being considered an integral part of the gut–brain communication—some even advocate for microbiota being an independent component of the axis.

 Certainly these don’t just “pass.”
 No co-occurring disorder magically goes away.
 Nope, not unless you take charge in seeing them out the door and/or getting them under control.

 And in the midst of these co-occurring disorders that do not pass mixed with the issues that were created from adolescents and athletics, a new bundle of problems “mysteriously” show up.